sambatriste/netty-wiki-translation/New-and-noteworthy.md

 ### New interface: CompositeByteBuf

 A new interface named `CompositeByteBuf` defines various advanced operations for composite buffer implementations.
 A user can save bulk memory copy operations using a composite buffer at the cost of relatively expensive random access.
-To create a new composite buffer, use either `Unpooled.wrappedBuffer(...)` like before or `Unpooled.compositeBuffer(...)`.
+To create a new composite buffer, use either `Unpooled.wrappedBuffer(...)` like before, `Unpooled.compositeBuffer(...)`, or `ByteBufAllocator.compositeBuffer()`.

 ### Predictable NIO buffer conversion